dillonkearns/elm-graphql/README.md

 ## Usage

-`graphqelm` generates Elm code that allows you to build up type-safe GraphQL requests.
-Here are the steps to setup `graphqelm`.
+`dillonkearns/elm-graphql` generates Elm code that allows you to build up type-safe GraphQL requests.
+Here are the steps to setup `dillonkearns/elm-graphql`.

 1. Add [the `dillonkearns/elm-graphql` elm package](http://package.elm-lang.org/packages/dillonkearns/elm-graphql/latest)
    as a dependency in your `elm-package.json`.